QualiSystems/devguide_source/_shells/8.0.0/customizing-shells.md

 7) Specify the categories in the default line (comma-separated list).

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The category is added to the **Global** domain.
-However, if a category with the same name exists in a different domain, CloudShell will link this category to the Global domain as well.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The shell’s categories are added to the Global domain, even if CloudShell already includes categories with the same name in other domains.

 8) Package and import the shell into CloudShell.